The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties: Abstract

 \section{Abstract}

 We propose a new method based on machine learning to \emph{play the devil's advocate} and investigate the impact of unknown systematic effects in a quantitative way.
 This method proceeds by reversing the measurement process and using the physics results to interpret systematic effects under the Standard Model hypothesis.
-We explore this idea with two alternative approaches, one relies on a combination of gradient descent and optimisation techniques, the other employs reinforcement learning.
-We illustrate the potentiality of the presented method by considering two examples, firstly the case of a branching fraction measurement of a particle decay and secondly the determination of the $P_{5}^{'}$ angular observable in $B^0 \to K^{*0} \mup \mun$ decays.
+We explore this idea with two alternative approaches: the first one relies on a combination of gradient descent and optimisation techniques, its application and potentiality is illustrated with an example that studies the branching fraction measurement of a heavy-flavour decay.
+The second method employs reinforcement learning and it is applied to the determination of the $P_{5}^{'}$ angular observable in $B^0 \to K^{*0} \mumu$ decays.
 We find that for the former, the size of a hypothetical hidden systematic uncertainty strongly depends on the kinematic overlap between the signal and normalisation channel, while the latter is very robust against possible mismodellings of the efficiency.